cerebrl/forgerock-sample-web-react-ts/README.md

 This sample code is provided "as is" and is not a supported product of ForgeRock.
 It's purpose is solely to demonstrate how the ForgeRock JavaScript Tooling can be implemented within a React application.
 Also, this is not a demonstration of React itself or instructional for _how_ to build a React app.
 There are many aspects to routing, state management, tooling and other aspects to building a React app that are outside of the scope of this project.
 For information about creating a React app, [visit React's official documentation](https://reactjs.org/docs/create-a-new-react-app.html).

+## Overview

+This sample/test app is intended to help demonstrate and test certain features of the JavaScript SDK within a more "real world" application.

 ## Requirements

 1. An instance of ForgeRock's Access Manager (AM), either within a ForgeRock's Identity Cloud tenant, your own private installation or locally installed on your computer